okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

     - No manual creation
     - Can be version controlled
     - Changes to infrastructure are reviewed through code
 2. Cost
     - Each resource will be tagged so you can estimate the costs and figure out which costs what
     - Great savings strategy
+3. Productivity
+    - Ability to destroy and re-create an infrastructure